wildfly/quickstart/helloworld-mutual-ssl/README.md

 4. This will deploy `target/${project.artifactId}.war` to the running instance of the server.

-## Access the application
+## Access the Application

-The application will be running at the following URL: `<https://localhost:8443/${project.artifactId}/HelloWorld>`.
+The application will be running at the following URL: <https://localhost:8443/${project.artifactId}/HelloWorld>.

 A page displaying the client certificate should be visible:

         Hello World !
 Wildfly mutual SSL is configured and client certificate is verified !!